Search engines use Quality Scores to pair users with the best info online — and it can also save you money as an

 While several factors contribute to the success of a paid ad campaign, Quality Score is one of the most important.

 What is a Quality Score?

 - Expected clickthrough rate (CTR) – How your ads historically perform

 - Ad relevance – How closely your ads align with your keywords

-- Landing page experience – How relevant, useful, and user-friendly your content is
+- Landing page experience – The content’s relevance, usefulness, and user-friendliness

 This information benefits advertisers because it helps determine what to optimize.
 You can see what keywords are driving search results and which words need to be re-evaluated.